 Local variables:

-- [Visible if Send seized resources is selected]
+[Visible if the Send seized resources option is selected]

 Defines where the resources will be sent.
 The resources can be sent to:Agent — resources are sent to the current agent location